 If you have been married for more than a few years, then you already know each of you has some brokenness from your past.
-Most of the time, you need outsiders, or trusted individuals, who know you to speak truth, wisdom, and healing into your lives.
+Most of the time, you will need outsiders, or trusted individuals, who know you to speak truth, wisdom, and healing into your lives.
 If you have allowed others this privilege in your life, then you are already aware of some things you should be working to improve.

 "Ideas have consequences, and bad ideas have victims."

-Let's get back to how this all applies to you.
-If you have had trouble your entire life believing that you are unloveable, for example, you will convince yourself that the people around you do not and cannot truly love you.
+Let's get back to how this applies to you.
+If you have had trouble your entire life believing that you are lovable, for example, you will convince yourself that the people around you do not and cannot truly love you.
 You will reason that they are trying to get something out of your or use you.
 Their best attempts at sincerely loving you will start to feel to them that they are never enough for you since you won't receive them as the genuine love these other people are intending.
 And when one or more of these well-intentioned people who was trying to love you starts to back away because they can feel the walls you have put up, you will say to yourself, "I was right all along.
 I am unloveable."
 Tami and I have personally seen this in our work with couples and it is painful to watch as well as painful to recall even now.

 What about you?
 Are you allowing yourself to believe lies about yourself or your spouse?
-There is a good chance that you are, and if so, it is hurting your relationship more than you realize.
+There is a good chance that you are, and if so, it is hurting you and your relationship more than you realize.

 Below is a list of some common lies that people believe, followed by a healthy reframe of that thought.
 A "reframe" is when you are intentional to take that thought captive (2 Corinthians 10:5) and re-word it in such a way that it draws you into a relationship (your marriage, in this case) instead of pushing you away or causing you to isolate.

-• THE LIE: "Our kids would be better off if we were divorced."
+THE LIE: "Our kids would be better off if we were divorced."

-REFRAME: Not true, your kids will be better off when you learn how to forgive and love in better ways than you currently do.
+THE REASON: Not true, your kids will be better off when you learn how to forgive and love in better ways than you currently do.
 This is possible!

-This view is too controlling and full of unrealistic expectations.
+THE REASON: This view is too controlling and full of unrealistic expectations.

-• "My spouse should be able to handle whatever I say to them as long as I believe it is true."
+THE LIE: "My spouse should be able to handle whatever I say to them as long as I believe it is true."

-Words are powerful and can breathe life into a person or destroy them.
+THE REASON: Words are powerful and can breathe life into a person or destroy them.

 Ephesians 4:49 [NLT] says it this way, "Don’t use foul or abusive language.
 Let everything you say be good and helpful, so that your words will be an encouragement to those who hear them."